-Investing is all about getting a return on your money, and the best way to know how you’re doing on that front is to calculate the yields of your investments.
+Investing is all about getting a return on your money, and one of the best ways to assess how well you are doing is to calculate the yields of your investments.
 That is, find out how much income each of your investments promises to earn relative to its value in the market and how much you invested in the first place.

 What is yield?